 One example of a stock split was when Apple completed a 7-1 stock split.
 This 7-1 stock split made one share of Apple, worth $645.54 on market close, to $92.70 the next trading day.
 So, for every share of Apple that you owned, you now received 7 shares.

 When stocks are split, you should not think of the stock as a "bargain stock," as the value of the company did not change whatsoever.
 In other words, the shares one owns before and after a stock split is worth the exact same.
 A stock split only makes the share price more accessible for smaller investors, which ended up working well for Apple.

 A stock split is a good sign because you may be getting a 2-1, 4-1, 5-1, or whatever stock split.
 This makes the share price more accessible to smaller investors who may think a lower priced stock is a more reasonable buy, even though the stock's underlying value did not change whatsoever.

 Just as shares can come apart, they can come back together as well.
 When shares are being glued back together or consolidated, this is almost always a bad sign.

 The reason companies have reverse stock splits is because companies that trade on the NYSE and NASDAQ have to adhere to certain listing requirements.
 For example, if the share price gets too low, they can get de-listed from the stock exchange.
 In order to avoid being de-listed, a company can complete a reverse stock split and consolidate many shares into one.

 These companies are typically not doing well at all and are forced to either do a reverse stock split or face trading on a less desirable over-the-counter stock exchange.

-To better understand how reverse stock splits function and why there a bad sign, here is a made-up example scenario.
+To better understand how reverse stock splits function and why they're generally bad for investors, here is a made-up example scenario...